rpanday/CarND-Behavioral-Cloning-P3/writeup_report.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model for 3 epochs on a batch size of 32.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 3 because subsequent epochs did not give me decrease in validtion loss and training time was around 15-20 minutes per epoch in GPU workspace.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+### Simulation
+#### Is the car able to navigate correctly on test data?

+The car drives around track 1 in autonomus mode correctly.
+No tire leaves the drivable portion of the track surface.
+The car does not pop up onto ledges or roll over any surfaces that would otherwise be considered unsafe (if humans were in the vehicle).
+The sample video is recorded using drive.py and simulator and can be seen in `video.mp4` file.